Best AI SEO Tools in 2026: 14 Picks Grouped by the Job They Do

 MarketMuse

 MarketMuse sits one step earlier in the workflow than the others: it's strongest at planning.
 Its topic modeling shows you the full shape of a subject, where your existing content is thin, and what clusters to build next.
-It offers a genuinely usable free tier, with paid optimization plans from around $99/month.
+One thing to know: MarketMuse is now part of Siteimprove (acquired back in 2024), and its paid tiers run through a sales-led "book a demo" flow rather than self-serve checkout, so the public dollar figures are soft.
+There's still a limited free tier to test the approach, and paid optimization historically started around $99/month, but treat that as a rough anchor and confirm current pricing directly.

 Category 2: AI writing assistants